functionally/opengl-dlp-stereo/ReadMe.md

 main = do
   _ <- getArgsAndInitialize
-  initialDisplayMode $= [WithDepthBuffer, DoubleBuffered] _ <- createWindow "DLP Stereo OpenGL Example" depthFunc $= Just Less dlp <- initDlp                                                         -- Initialize the DLP state. displayCallback $= display dlp                                         -- The display callback needs the DLP state. idleCallback $= Just (postRedisplay Nothing)                           -- The idle callback must force redisplay for frame-sequential encoding. mainLoop
+  initialDisplayMode $= [WithDepthBuffer, DoubleBuffered] _ <- createWindow \"DLP Stereo OpenGL Example\" depthFunc $= Just Less idleCallback $= Just (postRedisplay Nothing)

-encoding :: DlpEncoding
+  -- Use frame-sequential DLP encoding. dlpDisplayCallback $= def {dlpEncoding = FrameSequential, doDisplay = display}
-encoding = FrameSequential                                               -- Frame-sequential encoding is usually easiest to code.
+  mainLoop

-display :: IORef DlpState -> DisplayCallback
+display :: DlpDisplayCallback
-display dlp = do
+display eye = do
-  clear [ColorBuffer, DepthBuffer]
+  -- Shift the view slightly, depending on for which eye to draw. translate $ Vector3 (if eye == LeftDlp then -0.05 else 0.05 :: GLfloat) 0 0
-  isLeftEye <- showEye' LeftDlp encoding dlp                             -- Determine whether to draw the view for the left or right eye. translate $ Vector3 (if isLeftEye then -0.05 else 0.05 :: GLfloat) 0 0 -- Shift the view slightly, depending on for which eye to draw. renderPrimitive . . .                                                  -- All of the rendering actions go here. drawDlp encoding dlp                                                   -- Draw the colored DLP reference line just before swapping framebuffers. swapBuffers
+  -- All of the rendering actions go here. renderPrimitive . . .
 ```